-OCI Policy Analysis Main Entry Points
+OCI Policy Analysis Entry Points

-Top-level package for OCI Policy Analysis.
+Main Tkinter UI application for OCI Policy Analysis.

 python -m oci_policy_analysis.main